E-Verify Quick Reference Guide for Employers

 - Discuss E-Verify results in private.

-Ensure that all case results including Tentative Nonconfirmations (TNCs) and Final Nonconfirmations are discussed privately with the employee.
+Ensure that all case results including Tentative Nonconfirmations (mismatches) and Final Nonconfirmations are discussed privately with the employee.

 2.0 Company – Program Administrators